 For (the ground state), we have the analogue of the Bohr radius in the gravatom to be:

 For comparison, the radius of the known Universe is about .
 Therefore, !!!!!! is very huge because gravitational forces are much much weaker than electrostatic forces!
 Moreover, the energy in the ground state n=1 for this gravatom is:

 The energy separation between this and the next gravitational level would be about this quantity in absolute value, i.e.,

 This really tiny energy separation is beyond any current possible measurement.
 Therefore, we can not measure energy splittings in “gravatoms” with known techniques.
 Of course, gravatoms are a “toy-model” or hypothetical systems (bubble Universes?).

 Remark (I): The quantization of angular momentum provided the above gravatom spectrum.
 It is likely that a full Quantum Gravity theory provides additional corrections to the quantum potential, just in the same way that QED introduces logarithmic (vacuum polarization) corrections and others (due to relativity or additional quantum effects).

 Remark (II): Variations in the above quantization rules can modify the spectrum.

 Remark (III): In theories with extra dimensions, is changed by a higher value as a function of the compactification radius.
 So, the effect of large enough extra dimensions could be noticed as “dark matter” if it is “big enough”.
-Can you estimate how large could the compactification radius be in such a way that the separation between n=1 and n=2 for the gravatom could be measured with current technology?
+Can you estimate how large could the compactification radius be in such a way that the separation between and for the gravatom could be measured with current technology?
 Hint: you need to know what is the tiniest energy separation we can measure with current experimental devices.